 Yet, even with a low buy-in price, the potential costs of basic renovation are shattering to my new best friends.
 We shake hands.
 They promise to call.
 They don't.

 Architect Mark McInturff says “there are great houses that should not be torn down.”
 McInturff has helped many clients find a lot to build on.
 In Washington “lot” = property with a house on it.
 “We look for the worst house on the best street.”
 Sometimes that house is a gem worth saving.
 Other times it is too far gone.
 Mark takes a measured approach to the project.
 He usually shows his client a renovation program and a new build (tear down) plan so they can evaluate the benefits of each.
 McInturff's work has been well received in Somerset.
-One of his originals, a discreet light-filled contemporary, is currently listed for sale by Hans Wydler.
+One of his originals, a discreet light-filled contemporary, was recently listed for sale by Hans Wydler.

 Joe Rubin (Long & Foster) is a realtor/developer who buys, fixes and sells properties on spec.
 Rubin will look at houses that other developers pass on.
 With 35 years selling real estate in DC, he knows the housing stock and he knows what sells.
 Rubin recently brokered an ambitious and successful renovation project on Ridge Road in Chevy Chase.
 You can read about that here if you like.